-Are you worried that your dog is having panic attacks?
-It is completely natural to be worried when they show symptoms of dog anxiety.
+Are you worried that your dog has panic attacks?
+It is completely natural to be worried when they show signs of anxiety.

 Yes, panic attacks in dogs are surprisingly common, however, that doesn’t mean you shouldn’t help your pup cope better.

 A panic disorder in dogs is no different than the equivalent human version; it is just more difficult to understand since humans cannot talk to pets to find out the problem.

 What Are the Symptoms of a Panic Attack in Dogs?

 If your furry best friend is prone to sudden panic attacks, here are some dog anxiety symptoms to look for:

 - Dilated pupils

 - Excessive salivation, or drooling from the mouth

 - Self mutilation, chewing legs, tail or feet till they bleed

 - Hiding in a small space, like under the couch